Can America Maintain Clean Drinking Water?

 According to a recent article in the National Geographic there is concern that America’s drinking water is in jeopardy.

-chemical spill that left 300,000 residents of Charleston, West Virginia, without tap water is raising new concerns about the ability of the United States to maintain its high quality of drinking water.
+A chemical spill that left 300,000 residents of Charleston, West Virginia, without tap water is raising new concerns about the ability of the United States to maintain its high quality of drinking water.

 While the U.S. has one of the safest water supplies in the world, experts say the Charleston contamination with a coal-washing chemical shows how quickly the trust that most Americans place in their drinking water can be shattered.